 - Add more pellets to the box with the remaining dry pellets to the needed height

-How often to change wood pellet cat litter?
+How often to change wood pellets cat litter box?

-The next question we need to answer is probably how often to change wood pellet cat litter.
+The next question we need to answer is probably how often to change wood pellet cat litters.

 Of course, you’d better clean and scoop the waste out of the litter box every day.
 But you also need to empty the entire box after a period.